Skip to content

 In many jurisdictions, a healthcare directive is the umbrella document.
 The living will is a section or component within the healthcare directive.
 When you create a healthcare directive, you often have the option to attach or incorporate specific treatment preferences, effectively creating a living will within that document.

 This integrated approach ensures that your designated agent has both your explicit instructions (from the living will component) and the legal authority to act on them.
 The agent can refer to the living will’s stipulations but also apply judgment when faced with circumstances the document doesn’t precisely cover.
-This combination is vital for comprehensive advance care planning.
+This combination is vital for complete advance care planning.

 The Daily Herald recently featured a story about solo agers needing healthcare advocates.
 A healthcare directive with a named agent is precisely how individuals without close family can ensure they have a dedicated advocate.
 This appointed person can ensure the patient’s living will instructions are honored, and that all medical decisions align with the patient’s wishes.